 This article will go through the steps to install XCache for PHP on CentOS 7 and 8.
 XCache is an extension for PHP that caches its operational code.
 It is extremely fast, speeds up the page loading times that have already been visited and increases the website’s overall loading speeds.

 XCache optimizes performance by caching the compiled state of PHP scripts into the RAM and using the compiled version straight from the RAM.
 This may increase PHP execution by 1-5 times faster than default installation.

 To install XCache on CentOS, we will need to install the EPEL repository.

 What is EPEL?

-This consists of but not limited to open-source package tools like networking tools, sysadmin tools, programming, etc. This repository’s primary goal is to provide great ease of access to software on Enterprise Linux compatible distributions.
+This consists of but is not limited to open-source package tools like networking tools, sysadmin tools, programming, etc. This repository’s primary goal is to provide great ease of access to software on Enterprise Linux-compatible distributions.

 The main reason for using the EPEL repository is that:

 - Provides plenty of open-source packages to install.